bengarrett/RetroTxt/docs/usage/first.md

 ---

-You can change these sites in the RetroTxt Settings tab, under the Run RetroTxt on files hosted on these domains in Feature.<br>
+You can change these sites in the settings of RetroTxt, under the <strong>Run RetroTxt on files hosted on these domains</strong> within Feature.<br>
-Or typing `txt settings` in an address bar.
+Or type `txt settings` in the browser address bar.